sendilkumarmv/host-app/README.md

 # host-app
-Hosting nodejs serverless angular application that targets to deployed in aws elasticbeanstalk.
+Hosting nodejs serverless angular application that will be deployed in aws elasticbeanstalk.